-- 2 small cans of sardines in tomato sauce, hot and spicy or not
+- 2 small cans small cans of sardines in tomato sauce hot and spicy or not

 - 2 eggs

-- 1/4 c. of shredded cheese (I used sharp cheddar but you can substitute whatever you’ve got)
+- 1/4 cup shredded cheese (I used sharp cheddar but you can substitute whatever you’ve got)

 - Butter the bottom and sides of two microwave-safe single-serve ramekins.